What happened before and after the fatal South Jersey helicopter crash, according to the NTSB

 The cause of the crash remains undetermined, but investigators are piecing together a timeline.

 The National Transportation Safety Board released a preliminary report on Wednesday detailing the helicopter crash that led to the deaths of pilots Kenneth Kirsch, 65, from Carneys Point, and Michael Greenberg, 71, of Sewell.
-Their aircraft collided into one another midair on Dec.
-29. The two were known to enjoy their flights together for years.
+Their aircrafts collided midair on Dec.
+29. The two had been known to enjoy their flights together for years.

-Investigators are still trying to determine what happened next; there is currently no preliminary “ADS-B data,” or real-time GPS data, on their subsequent flight out of Hammonton Municipal Airport.
+Investigators are still trying to determine what happened next; there is no preliminary real-time GPS data on their subsequent flight out of Hammonton Municipal Airport.

-The preliminary report confirmed Kirsch and Greenberg flew out of the Hammonton airport and collided with one another at 11:24, almost an hour and a half after they initially arrived at the airport.
+The preliminary report confirmed Kirsch and Greenberg flew out of the Hammonton airport and collided at 11:24 a.m., almost an hour-and-a-half after they arrived at the airport.

 During that time before their final flight, the two men stopped by Apron Cafe, a breakfast spot overlooking Hammonton Municipal Airport’s runway, the owner told The Inquirer.
 Minutes after they left, Apron Cafe patrons and staff could see one of the helicopters spiraling, engulfed in flames in the distance.

 While no data from the aircraft is available, surveillance video captured the fatal crash as it happened, according to the NTSB.
-Both helicopters flew in proximity to each other shortly before the accident.
+The helicopters flew close together shortly before the accident.

 Slightly staggered from one another, and heading in the same direction in what investigators liken to a “formation flight,” the helicopters “converged until they contacted each other.”

-Investigators say one helicopter immediately began a tumbling descent to the ground, while the other helicopter pitched up sharply before leveling out.
-However, shortly after leveling out, the helicopter began spinning in a clockwise direction before descending rapidly to the terrain.
+Investigators say one helicopter immediately began a tumbling descent to the ground, while the other pitched up sharply before leveling out.
+However, shortly after leveling off, the helicopter began spinning clockwise before descending rapidly to the terrain.

 Kirsch was flying an Enstrom F-28A helicopter, and Greenberg, an Enstrom 280C.
 Both were operating the aircraft for personal flights.